scalaj/scalaj-http/README.md

 Works in Google AppEngine and Android environments.

-**_Note:_ 2.x.x is a new major version which is both syntactically and behaviorally different than the 0.x.x version.**

-Previous version is branched here: https://github.com/scalaj/scalaj-http/tree/0.3.x

 Big differences:
 * Executing the request always returns a HttpResponse[T] instance that contains the response-code, headers, and body